anthonyweidai/AndrewNg-DeepLearning/README.md

 # Andrew_Ng_DL_Assignment

 Time goes by quickly, I also accomplished 4 courses of Deep learning specialization hosted by Deeplearning.ai.
-Actually, the lecture is still Andrew Ng.
+Actually, the lecturer is still Andrew Ng.
 But at this time, I don't feel sad anymore because Andrew is smiling at the end, "*To do whatever you think is the best of what you can do of humanity*."
 Thanks to Deeplearning.ai, I master the basic concept of deep learning.

 Deeplearning.ai, [Deep learning specialization](https://www.coursera.org/specializations/deep-learning), Coursera
 ## Status